JP Sears And How Not To Make Something Go Viral

 So Where Do We Come In?

-Fast forward a few weeks and we were sitting in a meeting in San Jose, discussing the launch of this website.
-The site that you, dear reader, are now perusing.
+Fast forward a few weeks and we were in a meeting in San Jose, discussing the launch of this website.
+The site you, dear reader, are now perusing.
 We were chatting about the JP Sears thing.

 Winning Some, Losing Some